-Despite its size and importance, Niassa National Reserve is not as well-known and supported as other more established African Reserves and National Parks.
-Attracted by its iconic beauty and potential, we are amongst the few who have stepped in to secure and nurture this wild place.
+Despite its size and importance, the Niassa Special Reserve is not as well-known nor supported as other more established African reserves and national parks.
+We are attracted by its iconic beauty and potential and are amongst the few who have stepped in to secure and nurture this wild place.
 Niassa represents perhaps the biggest conservation challenge in Africa today.
-It is a unique opportunity to make a difference at scale, and scale is precisely what is being lost across the continent.
-The continued survival of mega species such as lion, elephant and wild dogs in their natural state is dependent upon this.
-If defended successfully, true wilderness will become priceless.
+It is a unique opportunity to make a difference at scale when scale is rapidly being lost across the African continent.
+The continued survival of mega species such as lion, elephant and wild dogs in their natural state is dependent upon scale.
+However, scale and remoteness bring challenges.
+The high cost of operations, heavy rains and seasonal access, human population growth, the value of resources such as timber, bush meat, ivory and minerals to criminal syndicates and the low importance previously accorded by Government are all significant stumbling blocks.
+Our initial dream of a self-sustaining conservation initiative continues to require a hefty subsidy.
+However, we remain focused on the single goal that if defended successfully, true wilderness is priceless.